Late Spring: Plot

 The Somiyas go on one last trip together before the wedding, visiting Kyoto.
 There they meet Professor Onodera and his family.
 Noriko changes her opinion of Onodera's remarriage when she discovers that his new wife is a nice person.
 While packing their luggage for the trip home, Noriko asks her father why they cannot simply stay as they are now, even if he does remarry – she cannot imagine herself any happier than living with and taking care of him.
-Shukichi admonishes her, saying that she must embrace the new life she will build with Satake, one in which he, Shukichi, will have no part, because "that’s the order of human life and history."
-Noriko asks her father’s forgiveness for her "selfishness" and agrees to go ahead with the marriage.
+Shukichi admonishes her, saying that she must embrace the new life she will build with Satake, one in which he, Shukichi, will have no part, because "that's the order of human life and history."
+Noriko asks her father's forgiveness for her "selfishness" and agrees to go ahead with the marriage.

-Noriko’s wedding day arrives.
+Noriko's wedding day arrives.
 At home just before the ceremony, both Shukichi and Masa admire Noriko, who is dressed in a traditional wedding costume.
 Noriko thanks her father for the care he has taken of her throughout her life and leaves in a hired car for the wedding.
-Afterwards, Aya (Yumeji Tsukioka), a divorced friend of Noriko’s, goes with Shukichi to a bar, where he confesses that his claim that he was going to marry Mrs. Miwa was a ruse to persuade Noriko to get married herself.
+Afterwards, Aya, a divorced friend of Noriko's, goes with Shukichi to a favored eatery.
+Over celebratory sake, he confesses that his claim that he was going to marry Mrs. Miwa was a ruse to persuade Noriko to get married herself.
 Aya, touched by his sacrifice, promises to visit him often.
-Shukichi returns home alone.
+Shukichi returns home alone to an empty house.
+He sits down in a chair and starts to peel an apple with a small knife.
+The apple peel grows into a long continuous ribbon before it finally drops loose onto the floor.
+Shukichi slowly lowers his head in silence.